The Top 10 Hand Gestures You’d Better Get Right

 Anybody remember when George H. W. Bush tried to signal “peace” during a visit to Australia in the 90s by giving a large crowd the time-honoured two-fingered salute?
 Though he didn’t know it at the time, he was actually telling the whole crowd to go screw themselves – and all because he made the seemingly innocuous error that his palm was facing inwards instead of outwards.

-Nacho highlighted the danger of using certain hand gestures when travelling in an earlier post, as some have very different meanings in some countries from what we as Westerners believe them to stand for.
+This is a danger all of us can suffer when travelling abroad, as some hand gestures have very different meanings in some countries from what we as Westerners believe them to stand for.
 Let’s take a look, shall we?

 1. The “Wanker”